spack/spack/lib/spack/docs/basic_usage.rst

 #.
 The software is proprietary and cannot be downloaded on the open
    Internet.

-To install these packages, one must create a mirror and manually add the tarballs in question to it (see :ref:`mirrors`):
+To install these packages, you must create a mirror and manually add the tarballs in question (see :ref:`mirrors`):

 #.
 Create a directory for the mirror.
 You can create this directory
-   anywhere you like, it does not have to be inside ``~/.spack``:
+   anywhere you like.
+It does not have to be inside ``~/.spack``:

    .. code-block:: console